chasey55/Grade_Calculator/README.md

   "cd Grade_Calculator/Application"
 - To run the rspec tests, type "rspec" in the terminal
-- To run the cucumber tests, type "cucumber" in the terminal
+- To run the cucumber tests, type "cucumber" in the terminal To view more information on the tests being ran, please see the testsExplanation.pdf file located in the documentation folder.